noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_05_PoSS_Logic_1.1.md

 # NOORCHAIN — PoSS Logic (End-to-End) v1.1
+Phase 3.05 — Target Behaviour Specification
+Last Updated: 2025-12-03

-This document describes the *end-to-end* behaviour of the PoSS (Proof of Signal Social) engine in NOORCHAIN 1.0, from the moment a signal is emitted to the final reward distribution.
+This document describes the **end-to-end behaviour** of the PoSS (Proof of Signal Social) engine in NOORCHAIN 1.0, from the moment a signal is emitted to the final reward distribution.

-It is a **Phase 3 (Docs)** specification:
+It is a **Phase 3 (Documentation) specification**:

-- No actual minting logic is live yet.
+- No live minting or balance transfers are active yet.
+- PoSS is currently **structurally integrated but economically disabled**.
-- All behaviours described here will be implemented in Phase 4 (Implementation) and refined by governance.
+- All behaviours described here are the target model for Mainnet.
+- The implementation has been prepared during Phase 4 and will be activated later by governance.

+This file complements:

+- `NOORCHAIN_Phase3_04_PoSS_FullSpecification_1.1.md`
+- all PoSS-related Phase 3 & Phase 4 documents.

 ---

-## 1. High-level flow of a PoSS signal
+## 1. High-level lifecycle of a PoSS signal

-When PoSS is fully implemented, each signal will follow this logical pipeline:
+When PoSS is fully enabled, each signal will follow this logical pipeline:

 1. **User emits a signal**
-   - Signal types (at least):
+   - Supported signal types (as per PoSS Full Specification):
      - `MICRO_DONATION`
-     - `PARTICIPATION` (QR / event)
+     - `PARTICIPATION` (QR / event / activity)
-     - `CONTENT` (curated content)
+     - `CONTENT` (certified content)
-     - `CCN` (Curated Community Network / social propagation)
+     - `CCN` (Certified Content Noorchain – high-value content)

 2. **Curator validates the signal**
    - A Curator (Bronze / Silver / Gold) receives or reviews the signal.
-   - The Curator confirms that the signal is legitimate (no spam, no abuse).
+   - The Curator confirms that the signal is legitimate (no spam, no abuse, consistent with rules).

 3. **PoSS module receives a PoSS message**
-   - In Phase 4, this will be a real `Msg` handled by `x/noorsignal`.
+   - In the live chain, this is a `MsgCreateSignal` (or equivalent) handled by `x/noorsignal`.
-   - The message will include at least:
+   - The message always includes at least:
      - participant address
      - curator address
      - signal type
-     - optional metadata (amount, reference, etc.)
+     - optional metadata (amount, reference, context, hashes…)

 4. **Daily anti-abuse checks**
-   - The Keeper will:
+   - The PoSS Keeper:
-     - read the **participant daily counter** (signals today),
+     - reads the **participant daily counter** (signals today),
-     - read the **curator daily counter** (validations today),
+     - reads the **curator daily counter** (validations today),
-     - compare them to:
+     - compares both to:
        - `MaxSignalsPerDay`
        - `MaxSignalsPerCuratorPerDay`
-     - if limits are exceeded:
+   - If limits are exceeded:
+     - the default target policy is:
+       - the signal **may be recorded** for history,
-       - **the signal is recorded but no reward is paid** (or the tx is rejected, depending on the final policy).
+       - but **no reward is paid** beyond the daily limits.
+     - Alternatively, governance may choose a stricter policy:
+       - reject the transaction when limits are exceeded.
+   - The infrastructure (counters + params) is already designed to support both policies.

 5. **Reward computation**
-   - The Keeper reads the PoSS params:
+   - The Keeper reads PoSS parameters:
      - `BaseReward` (in `unur`)
      - weights:
        - `WeightMicroDonation`